Dolape-06/Electro-Leds-Repository/README.md

-🌿 Electro Leds
+# 🌿 Electro Leds

-Electro Leds is a groundbreaking project that merges technology and creativity, allowing you to control vibrant LED patterns wirelessly through Bluetooth.
+**Electro Leds** is a groundbreaking project that merges technology and creativity, allowing you to control vibrant LED patterns wirelessly through Bluetooth.
 Perfect for tech enthusiasts, makers, and anyone with a passion for DIY electronics, Electro Leds offers an engaging and educational experience.
 Dive into the world of LEDs and Bluetooth communication with this feature-packed project.

+---

-🌟 Key Features
+## 🌟 Key Features

-Customizable LED Effects: Design and control stunning light patterns tailored to your preferences.
+- **Customizable LED Effects:** Design and control stunning light patterns tailored to your preferences.

-Wireless Functionality: Real-time control using Bluetooth-enabled devices such as smartphones or laptops.
+- **Wireless Functionality:** Real-time control using Bluetooth-enabled devices such as smartphones or laptops.

-Optimized Performance: Uses non-blocking code techniques (leveraging millis()) to ensure smooth and efficient operation.
+- **Optimized Performance:** Uses non-blocking code techniques (leveraging `millis()`) to ensure smooth and efficient operation.

-Beginner-Friendly: Modular and clear codebase, making it easy for beginners to understand and modify.
+- **Beginner-Friendly:** Modular and clear codebase, making it easy for beginners to understand and modify.

-Expandable Design: A flexible framework that welcomes enhancements and additional features.
+- **Expandable Design:** A flexible framework that welcomes enhancements and additional features.

+---

-🛠️ What You'll Need
+## 🛠️ What You'll Need

-To bring Electro Leds to life, you will need the following components:
+To bring **Electro Leds** to life, you will need the following components:

-Arduino Board: Compatible with models such as Arduino Uno, Nano, or Mega.
+- **Arduino Board:** Compatible with models such as Arduino Uno, Nano, or Mega.

-LED Strips: Suitable for WS2812B, Neopixel, or similar RGB LED strips.
+- **LED Strips:** Suitable for **WS2811**, **Neopixel**, or similar **RGB LED strips**.

-Bluetooth Module: HC-05 or HC-06 for wireless communication.
+- **Bluetooth Module:** HC-05 or HC-06 for wireless communication.

-Power Supply: Ensure proper voltage and current for your LED strips.
+- **Power Supply:** Ensure proper voltage and current for your LED strips.

-Basic electronic components like resistors, connectors, and wires.
+- Basic electronic components like resistors, connectors, and wires.

-Optional: A 3D-printed or custom-designed enclosure for a professional finish.
+- **Optional:** A 3D-printed or custom-designed enclosure for a professional finish.

+---

-🚀 Why Choose Electro Leds?
+## 🚀 Why Choose Electro Leds?

 Electro Leds is not just a project; it's a gateway to innovation and learning.
 By working on this project, you can:

-Learn New Skills: Master the fundamentals of Bluetooth communication and LED programming.
+- **Learn New Skills:** Master the fundamentals of Bluetooth communication and LED programming.

-Enhance Creativity: Explore endless possibilities by designing unique light patterns and effects.
+- **Enhance Creativity:** Explore endless possibilities by designing unique light patterns and effects.

-Contribute to Open Source: Join a community of developers and makers by improving and expanding the project.
+- **Contribute to Open Source:** Join a community of developers and makers by improving and expanding the project.

-Build Something Cool: Impress your friends and family with your creation, whether it's for decoration, art installations, or just for fun!
+- **Build Something Cool:** Impress your friends and family with your creation, whether it's for decoration, art installations, or just for fun!

+---

-📖 How It Works
+## 📖 How It Works

-Hardware Setup: Connect the Bluetooth module, LED strip, and other components to the Arduino board.
+1. **Hardware Setup:** Connect the Bluetooth module, LED strip, and other components to the Arduino board.

-Upload the Code: Use the Arduino IDE to upload the provided sketch to your Arduino.
+2. **Upload the Code:** Use the Arduino IDE to upload the provided sketch to your Arduino.

-Pair Devices: Pair your Bluetooth-enabled device with the Bluetooth module.
+3. **Pair Devices:** Pair your Bluetooth-enabled device with the Bluetooth module.

-Control LEDs: Use a Bluetooth app or a custom interface to send commands and control LED patterns in real time.
+4. **Control LEDs:** Use a Bluetooth app or a custom interface to send commands and control LED patterns in real time.

+---

-🔧 Getting Started
+## 🔧 Getting Started

 Follow these steps to get started:

+1. Clone this repository to your local machine.
-Open the project folder and load the Arduino sketch into the Arduino IDE.
+2. Open the project folder and load the Arduino sketch into the Arduino IDE.

-Install the necessary libraries (e.g., Adafruit NeoPixel, FastLED) using the Arduino Library Manager.
+3. Install the necessary libraries (e.g., Adafruit NeoPixel, FastLED) using the Arduino Library Manager.

-Connect your components as per the wiring diagram included in the docs folder.
+4. Connect your components as per the wiring diagram included in the `docs` folder.

-Upload the code and pair your device with the Bluetooth module.
+5. Upload the code and pair your device with the Bluetooth module.

-Use the recommended Bluetooth app or script to control your LEDs.
+6. Use the recommended Bluetooth app or script to control your LEDs.

+---

-🤝 Contribution
+## 🤝 Contribution

-We warmly welcome contributions to make Electro Leds even better.
+We warmly welcome contributions to make **Electro Leds** even better.
 Here are some ways you can help:

-Add new LED effects or animations.
+- Add new LED effects or animations.

-Improve the Bluetooth command interface.
+- Improve the Bluetooth command interface.

-Enhance documentation with setup tips and troubleshooting guides.
+- Enhance documentation with setup tips and troubleshooting guides.

-Share your creative uses of Electro Leds with the community.
+- Share your creative uses of Electro Leds with the community.

 To contribute, fork this repository, make your changes, and submit a pull request.
 Let’s build something extraordinary together!

-🛡️ License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-🌐 Join the Community
+## 🌐 Join the Community

 Stay connected with other creators and enthusiasts:

-Follow Us: Stay updated with the latest news and updates.

-Share Your Work: Post your creations and inspire others in the maker community.
+- **Share Your Work:** Post your creations and inspire others in the maker community.

-Collaborate: Connect with fellow developers to enhance and expand the project.
+- **Collaborate:** Connect with fellow developers to enhance and expand the project.

-Let’s bring creativity to light with Electro Leds!
+Let’s bring creativity to light with **Electro Leds**!

-Espero que esto sea lo que necesitabas. ¡Éxito con tu proyecto! 😊
+---

+## 📜 Credits

+- **Developed by:** [**GUTIERREZ**, Leonel Valentin]
+- **Special Thanks:** [**Collaborators:** **ACEBAL**, Agustin Daniel & **LASCIARREA**, Lucas]

+---